-Respective responsibilities of directors and auditors
+Respective responsibilities of the Corporation and auditor

-As explained more fully in the Statement of Responsibilities, the Corporation is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of Responsibilities of the Members of the Corporation, the Corporation is responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
-Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.
+Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.